 Huskies can be very difficult if they decide they want something they can’t have.
 Stubbornness is a classic Siberian Husky trait and it comes naturally to them.
 This behavior and attitude can make huskies hard to train and for many beginner owners prove too difficult.

 Siberian Huskies have a huge instinctual prey drive that has been ingrained into them from their past.
-Huskies were bred in Eastern Siberia thousands of years ago for the purpose of helping the Chukchi Tribe with their nomadic, hunter-gatherer lifestyle, which certainly included a great deal of hunting.
+Huskies were bred in Eastern Siberia thousands of years ago to help the Chukchi Tribe with their nomadic, hunter-gatherer lifestyle, which certainly included a great deal of hunting.
 This would have also been the way huskies caught food for themself and their tribe.

 Huskies are not aggressive in nature and neither are they suspicious, this makes huskies poor guard dogs.
 People often ask if a husky would be a good guard dog but they would serve better just as a watchdog, at best.
 Huskies are more likely to befriend a stranger than be aggressive towards them.